 Many of Hawaii’s best sights are found in the water so it’s worth getting into the Pacific Ocean at least once.
 And my suggestion is to take a snorkelling tour around Molokini.
 Personally, I can’t scuba dive (ear issues) so a day in a snorkel mask is the closest I can get.
 However, that is good enough, especially when you’re snorkelling around Molokini crater – a half submerged volcano crater off the coast of Maui.
 Most snorkelling tours will also take you to Turtle Town, a spot so-named because it is teaming with green sea turtles.
 You can try this small group snorkelling tour of Molokini and Turtle Town.

 If you’re looking for more local snorkelling without a tour, head to Black Rock, a popular off-shore snorkelling spot created from past lava flow.

 One of my main reasons for visiting Hawaii was the chance to see whales in their natural habitat as they migrated to the warm winter waters of paradise, and I wasn’t disappointed.
 Watching the mass of a whale under the water followed by the flick of a tail and water spouting into the air from a blow-hole, completed my trip to Hawaii.

 Unless you’ve packed your own boat, you’re going to need a tour to go whale watching.
 My tip – book for the first day you’re in town and keep booking.
-That way, if seeing whales is at the top of your list of things to do in Maui, you can keep rebooking on the next day’s tour until you do see them.
+That way, if seeing whales is at the top of your list, you can keep rebooking on the next day’s tour until you do see them.
 This is the whale watching tour I took by the Whale Foundation and I’d highly recommend it.